nsercresnet/storymaps/content/story/scaling/challenge_2c/intro.md

 ---
 ###  Introduction

-Often we assume a relationship between two variables is linear; however, if we increase the spatial extent we may see a nonlinear relationship appear.
-This is important, because we often predict in areas outside of where we sample.
-If we assume a relationship is linear, when it is not, then our extrapolations will be incorrect.
+We often assume that a relationship between two variables is linear; however, if we increase or reduce the spatial extent of a study, we may see a nonlinear relationship appear.
+This matters because we often use data from one area to make predictions for other areas.
+If we assume the relationship is linear when it’s not, our predictions will be wrong.